-Our annual conference provides valuable networking opportunities, forums to discuss current work and new ideas with colleagues, a chance to build technical knowledge, and space to be re-inspired by the passion for conservation across the state.
+Our Annual Conference provides valuable networking opportunities, forums to discuss current work and new ideas with colleagues, a chance to build technical knowledge, and space to be re-inspired by the passion for conservation across the state.

-2025 CONFERENCE DETAILS
+2026 CONFERENCE DETAILS

 Registration Fees:

-Full Conference (W-F) - $350
+Full Conference (W-F) - $385

-Wednesday Only - $140
+Wednesday Only - $150

-Thursday Only - $185
+Thursday Only - $200

-Friday Only - $125
+Friday Only - $130

-Spouse/Guest* - $145
+Spouse/Guest* - $160

 You’ll have the choice to receive an invoice or pay via credit card (PayPal).
 Invoices will be emailed after registration closes in February.
 Disregard choice of “Operator Payment.”
-Extra fees apply to registrations after February 1, 2025 and for onsite registration.
-After February 21 you must register on-site.
+Extra fees apply to registrations after January 30, 2026 and for onsite registration.
+After February 20 you must register on-site.

 Registrations are transferable at any time.
-Cancellations received on or before February 21, 2025 will be refunded minus a $25 cancellation fee.
-Cancellations or no-shows after February 21, 2025 will be liable for the entire conference fee.
+Cancellations received on or before February 20, 2026 will be refunded minus a $25 cancellation fee.
+Cancellations or no-shows after February 20, 2026 will be liable for the entire conference fee.
 Due to covering pre-paid costs, there are ABSOLUTELY NO EXCEPTIONS to the fee/cancellation schedule.

 *Spouse/Guest means a personal guest of the attendee, not a colleague or LCC member.

+With 40 breakout sessions, we have a topic for everyone!
 When registering, please take time to choose which breakout session during each time slot you think you’ll attend, as this helps us determine room sizes.
+View the 2026 breakout sessions.

-In an effort to increase LCC member attendance at our annual conference, we are offering an LCC member in each Area Association (eight total) a scholarship for $185 off conference registration costs, which can be used towards the full conference ($350) or a day package.
+In an effort to increase LCC member attendance at our annual conference, we are offering an LCC member in each Area Association (eight total) a scholarship for $200 off conference registration costs, which can be used towards the full conference ($385) or a day package.

 Mike Hofberger, Calumet County LWCC, stated “What I get out of attending the Land+Water conference is knowing that by attending I can do my job as a County Board Supervisor and LCC member better.
 I learn what other counties are doing and compare how we do it.
 Regardless, I am better prepared to help my county after the conference.”